Lokankara/Quiz/src/main/resources/quiz-set_0.md

 ---

-## 59. In order to better track costs within the organization, you notice that your account administrator has added in the ability to sort by options such as user:ProjectName.
+## 59. In order to better track costs within the organization, you notice that your account administrator has added in the ability to sort by answers such as user:ProjectName.
 What is this an example of?

 - Cost Categories
 - Cost Metadata